It’s sweater weather again, and that means it’s time to start thinking about your holiday marketing plans.

 This is something most of you are probably doing already.
 That’s great!
 But let’s take it one step further: offer the gift certificates in a package with some other items.
 A package can feel like more of a special deal to someone than just a straight gift certificate.
 Don’t get me wrong!
 Gift certificates are great.
 But if you’re anything like some of my friends, they just feel that gift certificates and cards by themselves are boring and should be given with a little something extra.

 There are multiple ways you can approach this package idea.
 You can team up with other practitioners in your clinic to offer a package of treatments in a bundle.
 You can offer a special holiday package of treatments yourself.
-Or, you can bundle a gift certificate with some chocolates or a mug and tea – something nice for gift giving.
+Or, you can bundle a gift certificate with some chocolates or a mug and tea – something nice for gift-giving.

-Another thing to consider with gift certificates is ease of purchasing.
+Another thing to consider with gift certificates is the ease of purchasing.
 It’s always a good idea to offer to ship them to people to make it that much easier for them to buy.
 Even better if you have a way for them to purchase online.
 Of course, do charge an appropriate amount for shipping!

-Add Value, Not Discounts
+2. Add Value, Not Discounts on Massage Treatments

-Discounting your services is a sticky issue for health care providers.
+Discounting your services is a sticky issue for healthcare providers.
 And really, it’s not the best way to run any business.
 Offering frequent discounts just makes people assume they’ll never have to pay your full fee.

 But for those of you who really don’t like discounts or feel they are not appropriate, you can add value instead, which gives a similar incentive to clients without compromising your professional stance.